 The IT auditor's role is a digital guardian.
 So, as an IT auditor, you will ensure an organization's technology runs smoothly and securely.
 Their duties involve:

-• Risk Assessment: You must act as a detective, examining IT systems, applications, and security measures for vulnerabilities.
+• Risk Assessment: You must act as a detective, examining IT systems, applications, and vulnerabilities in security measures.
 This includes testing network defenses and reviewing access controls to identify weaknesses.

 • Compliance Checkup: IT auditors ensure the organization's IT practices adhere to industry regulations and internal policies.